Owen Miller Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 3.96 team ERA that ranks 10th among all MLB pitching staffs.
+- The Cubs have the 11th-ranked team ERA across all MLB pitching staffs (4.01).

-- Cubs pitchers combine to surrender the first-fewest home runs in baseball (80 total, one per game).
+- Cubs pitchers combine to allow 80 home runs (one per game), the fewest in the league.

-- In his most recent time out on Thursday against the Philadelphia Phillies, the lefty threw 3 2/3 innings, allowing seven earned runs while surrendering nine hits.
+- The right-hander's last time out was on Friday against the Philadelphia Phillies, when he threw seven innings, surrendering three earned runs while allowing six hits.

+- The 33-year-old has amassed a 3.02 ERA and 4.8 strikeouts per nine innings in seven games this season, while giving up a batting average of .208 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.